alexandreepr/contentools/README.md

 pip install scrapy
 ```

-Or follow the structions from Scrapy [documentation](https://docs.scrapy.org/en/latest/) if you need further details on how to install it.
+Or follow the instructions from Scrapy [documentation](https://docs.scrapy.org/en/latest/) if you need further details on how to install it.

 ## Descrição do Projeto